sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/llama/llama.md

     ```

-This is where you can use a tool like Postman to query the api or use termal directly.
+This is where you can use a tool like Postman to query the api or use terminal directly.

 #### Postman
 EITHER ADD A VIDEO OF ME DOING IT OR GIF.